stovenovens/Plexbot/README.md

 ### Request Workflow

 1. User searches: `/movie Inception` or `/series Breaking Bad`
-2. Bot displays TMDB results with interactive buttons
+2. Bot displays TMDB results with posters and interactive buttons
 3. User can browse results using Previous/Next buttons
+4. Bot checks if content already exists in Plex or Sonarr/Radarr
-4. Click "Add Movie/Series" to add to Radarr/Sonarr
+5. Click "Add Movie/Series" to add to Radarr/Sonarr
+6. **For TV series:** Choose between All Seasons, Latest Season, or Season 1
-5. Select root folder and quality profile (if multiple configured)
+7. Select root folder and quality profile (if multiple configured)
-6. Content is automatically added and searched for
+8. Content is automatically added and searched for
-7. Bot tracks download progress and notifies you when available (every 15 minutes)
+9. Bot tracks download progress and notifies you when available (every 15 minutes)
-8. View all your requests with `/myrequests`
+10. View all your requests with `/myrequests`

 ## Setup